Chinatown, Vancouver: Businesses and development

 Chinatown is becoming more prosperous as new investment and old traditional businesses flourish.
 Today the neighbourhood features many traditional restaurants, banks, markets, clinics, tea shops, clothing stores, and other shops catering to the local community and tourists alike.
 The Vancouver office of Sing Tao Daily, one of the city's four Chinese-language dailies, remains in Chinatown.
 OMNI British Columbia (formerly Channel M) had its television studio in Chinatown from 2003 to 2010.
 Vancouver Film School also has a satellite location in Chinatown.
-The renowned bar & nightclub known as ‘Fortune Sound Club’ is situated within the heart of Chinatown (formerly Ming’s Restaurant).
-As of 2019, they have grown to become one of the most popular night clubs in all of BC, rivalling off the Granville Entertainment District and bringing in world-class musicians.
+A bar & nightclub known as ‘Fortune Sound Club’ is situated within the heart of Chinatown.

 Chinatown's businesses today predominantly consist of those selling lower-order, working-class goods, such as groceries, tea shops, and souvenir stores.
 While some businesses, such as restaurants, stand out, they are no longer the only Chinese food establishments in the city, a shift that contributed to a visible decline in foot traffic and nighttime activity in Chinatown.
 As the vacancy rate in Chinatown currently stands at 10%, it has been acknowledged that Chinatown needs a new approach to development, since some businesses have relocated to suburban shopping centres while others simply retired or went out of business.
 Examples include the closing of some restaurants and shops, sometimes in instances where the family did not have successors or where the business could not sustain itself any longer.
 Although there is a considerable business vacancy, Chinatown lease rates are considered the cheapest in the city, at $15–$30 per square foot—about one-tenth of the asking price on Vancouver's Downtown Robson Street, the city's upscale shopping district.